 FILM + MUSIC

-Jordan Galland’s 11 track instrumental score for independent comedy Supporting Characters will hit screens once again for the film’s Spring 2013 theatrical release.
+Jordan Galland’s 11 track instrumental score for independent comedy Supporting Characters hit screens for the film’s Spring 2013 theatrical release.

 Written and Directed by Daniel Schechter, Supporting Characters stars Girls’ Alex Karpovsky and Tarik Lowe as a film editing a film editing duo hired to rework a movie in crisis, only to find themselves increasingly consumed with reworking their own personal lives.
 Galland’s score mirrors the characters’ quirks and relationship missteps, drawing inspiration from Little Miss Sunshine, Devotchka and New York City itself.